 What is a Token?

-A token is a type of cryptocurrency representing a specific use, like ownership in something (a piece of a liquidity pool, for example) or access to a service (access to ads in Brave Browser through BAT, for example).
+A token is a type of cryptocurrency representing a specific use, like ownership in something (a piece of a liquidity pool or yield farm, for example) or access to a service (access to ads in Brave Browser through BAT, for example).

 Tokens are significant for Ethereum, hence ERC-20 tokens.